🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Required Property Suitable Technology Characteristics

-Decorative (appearance) Plating (Au, Ag, Ni-Cr)、Anodizing Gloss, coloration
+Decorative finish (appearance) Plating (Au, Ag, Ni-Cr), anodizing Gloss, color

-Conductivity Plating (Cu, Ag, Au) Low resistance contact
+Electrical conductivity Plating (Cu, Ag, Au) Low-resistance contacts

-Surface hardening Ion Implantation (N⁺), laser treatment No substrate deformation
+Surface hardening Ion implantation (N⁺), laser treatment No substrate distortion

 3.5.2 Technology Selection Flowchart